 Lindsey Hadlock is a media relations coordinator, focusing on local and regional media, student media and performance metrics.
 She graduated from Ithaca College with a bachelor’s degree in communication management and design, and did non-profit work within the Ithaca community for several years before joining Media Relations.

 Daryl Lovell, media relations specialist

-Daryl Lovell is a media relations specialist who previously worked as a broadcast journalist in Elmira, Syracuse and Toledo, Ohio.
-She often covered stories at Cornell University as a reporter, and interned at the ABC station in Detroit and one of the Argentina’s largest public media outlets, Canal 7, in Buenos Aires.
+Daryl Lovell is a media relations specialist who previously worked as a broadcast journalist in Elmira, Syracuse and Toledo, Ohio, and interned at the ABC station in Detroit and one of the Argentina’s largest public media outlets, Canal 7, in Buenos Aires.
+She specializes in science and technology, Cornell’s connections to New York City, and leads the office’s social media outreach efforts.
 She has held active roles in the National Association of Black Journalists, and has a bachelor’s degree in journalism from the University of Missouri.

 Melissa Osgood, deputy director

-Melissa Osgood is the deputy director of the media relations office.
+Melissa Osgood is the deputy director of the media relations office, and specializes in agriculture, food and nutrition, natural sciences and sustainability.
 Previously, she worked in communications for the American Dairy Association and Dairy Council as well as a private high school in Buffalo, N.Y.
 She interned and worked for several television and radio stations and holds a bachelor’s degree in communications from Hiram College in Ohio.